sharkdp/purescript-flare/README.md

 ## Example 1

-A very basic Flare UI with two input fields:
+A basic Flare UI with two input fields can be created with just a few lines:

 ``` purescript
 module Main where